alexmen656/Fliply/README.md

 - Earn coins by completing Quiz, Learn, and Match modes
 - Unlock new app themes with your earned coins
 - Customize your profile with unlockable profile pictures
-- Collect and display banners to showcase your achievements

 ### Achievements System